 Note: A person who is exempt from the NARWP must still meet other eligibility and payability criteria in order to receive FTB Part A. There is no NARWP for FTB Part B.

 Example 3: Tamir was granted refugee status and arrived in Australia on 6 November 2019.
 On 17 July 2020, Tamir lodges a lump sum claim for FTB for the 2019-20 income year.
-Tamir has had refugee status since his date of arrival on 6 November 2019.
-As such, he is exempt from the effect of the NARWP for FTB Part A from this date.
+Tamir has had refugee status since their date of arrival on 6 November 2019.
+As such, Tamir is exempt from the effect of the NARWP for FTB Part A from this date.
 Tamir's lump sum FTB claim is paid for the period 6 November 2019 to 30 June 2020.

 More information on individual exemption types is available in the SS Guide 3.1.2.43.